 What does a Cleveland Rape Crisis Center advocate do?

 As a survivor, you have rights.
-The role of our Victim Specialists, also known as advocates, is to believe you and help protect those rights.
+The role of our advocates is to believe you and help protect those rights.
 Your advocate will:

 - Explain your rights to you and make sure those rights are being honored.
 (To learn about survivors’ rights, see the Ohio Crime Victims’ Rights Booklet.)